 I visited Mark Cuban's blog and found that he has some interesting things to say about the Bernie Madoff scam:

-"Curiosity got the best of me.
+Breaking Down Bernie Madoff "Find the programmers who wrote the software and you will find out how the whole thing worked."
+Breaking Down Bernie Madoff P2 & 3 "Curiosity got the best of me.
 So I started doing some searching on the electronic trading platform Bernie built.
 They called it Primex.
 Its an electronic auction system for securities.
 According to media reports, it was the “brainchild of Bernie and Peter Madoff"."

 The top layer of the map represents the derivatives volume, and the bottom layer represents the GDP.